 If the tank is old or has not been flushed in a while, it may be full of sediment that makes its way to your tap, which could make it less clean compared to a new and clean water tank.
 Hot water is more likely to leach minerals, which can give water an off-taste.
 Use cold water for cooking and drinking instead.

 On average, hot water tanks should be set at 60 °C or 49 °C (140 °F or 120 °F).
 Always check the manufacturer’s manual.
-It’s important to note that water at 60 °C can kill more bacteria, but it can also cause burns in seconds and will use more energy.
-Make sure you have mixing values installed to lower the temperature of the water as it comes out of your tap.
+It’s essential to note that water at 60 °C can kill more bacteria, but it can also cause burns in seconds and requires more energy.
+Ensure you have mixing valves installed to lower the temperature of the water as it comes out of your tap.

 On average, a hot water tank can cost between $1,000 and $2,000, depending on the size, heat source, and material you buy.
-If you are looking to rent a hot water tank, it can cost between $20 and $40 a month, but that will depend on the company and if you choose any additional protection plans.
+If you are looking to rent a hot water tank, the cost can range from $20 to $40 per month, depending on the company and whether you opt for any additional protection plans.